r-ILIASS/MDNotes/Authentication vs Authorizaton/jwt_tips.md

 - Every time the api is accessed, the access token is sent with the request, **when the access token expires the refresh token is used to request a new access token**, the refresh token is verified with its own endpoint and compared to data in the database, it needs to expire or be removed during a manual logout.

 > If the refresh token was compromised, malicious access would be granted until the refresh token expires, and this brings us back to refresh token rotation, with refresh token rotation every time a new access token is issued a new refresh token is also issued, this doesn't eliminate the risk but it does greatly reduce it.

+## Combining refresh tokens with reuse detection

+- A refresh token can only be used once.

+- If reuse is detected, all refresh tokens are invalidated for the user, which will force a new login for authentication.